 File a Cable TV complaint regarding any services or problems with cable television companies.

 This service request is used to report billing, service or any other problems with cable television companies that operate under the City of Chicago cable franchise agreement.

 Ways to file a complaint:

 - Visit 311.chicago.gov

 CITY OF CHICAGO CABLE PROGRAMMING

-Operating under the City of Chicago, Department of Business Affairs and Consumer Protection, Cable 25 is a municipal cable television station that nurtures local independent producers, fostering film and television production in the nation’s third largest market.
+The Chicago Department of Business Affairs and Consumer Protection manages Cable 25, a municipal cable television station that nurtures local independent producers, fostering film and television production in the nation’s third largest market.